Think, feel, and act rights-based

 A personal introduction to the human-rights-based approach

 Frankly, it took me decades to embrace a rights-based approach.
-And when I first heard about the approach back in 2003, I thought: “Really?
-It sounds like this approach will make people more dependent!
+When I first heard about it back in 2003, I thought:

-I must admit, that in my early career I went through phases when I was fairly convinced that the trickle-down effect would solve poverty and inequality.
-Yes — trickle down.
-I was sure that development actors should focus on making people self-sufficient or enabling them to succeed by themselves rather than looking for hand-outs from the state.
+I must admit that in my early career, I went through phases when I was fairly convinced that the trickle-down effect would solve poverty and inequality.
+Yes, trickle down.
+I was sure that development actors should focus on making people self-sufficient or enabling them to succeed by themselves rather than looking for handouts from the state.
 I believed in the self-help approach.

-Nowadays, I see this completely differently.
+Nowadays, I see this entirely differently.

 How I learned to think rights-based

-When I realized, I felt rights-based
+When I realised, I felt rights-based

 What is a human rights-based approach?